Academic Probation, Suspension and Dismissal

-(complete Academic Standards and Regulations can be found in the Bowdoin College Catalogue.)
+(complete Academic Standards and Regulations can be found in the Bowdoin College Academic Handbook.)

 Students are placed on academic probation for one semester if they:

 Also, students are placed on academic probation for one semester upon returning from academic suspension.
 Students on academic probation will be assigned to work closely with their academic advisor and a person from the Office of the Dean of Student Affairs.
-Students are required to enroll in four graded full-credit courses while on academic probation.
+Students are required to enroll in four full-credit courses graded with regular letter grades while on academic probation.
 Students on academic probation normally are not eligible to study away.